Two-Step Meta-Learning for Time-Series Forecasting Ensemble: Methodology

 \subsection{Forecasting models}

-Representative pool of 22 univariate time series forecasting models was selected (see Table~\ref{tab:univariate}).
-Diversity of models to consider for a potential ensemble varies from simple such as seasonal naive and linear trend to complex such as BATS and Prophet models, but most of them are statistical in nature, with the exception of machine learning approaches NNAR and xgb.
-Model implementations from 6 R packages were used, where parameters when creating model on time series training part were chosen automatically if model implementation had that capability.
+A representative pool of 22 univariate time-series forecasting models was selected (see Table~\ref{tab:univariate}).
+The diversity of models to consider as a potential ensemble member varies from simple, such as the seasonal naive and linear trend, to complex BATS and Prophet models.
+However, most of them are statistical, except for machine learning approaches NNAR and xgb.
+Model implementations from 6 R packages were used, where parameters when creating a model on time-series training part were chosen automatically if model implementation had that capability.